 A class action lawsuit filed on Nov.
-25 against the American Red Cross, alleges that the organization misused more than $500 million raised for Haiti earthquake relief between 2010 and 2024.
+25 against the American Red Cross alleges that the organization misused more than $500 million raised for Haiti earthquake relief between 2010 and 2024.

-The plaintiffs claim significant portions of the funds were used for personal gain, administrative overhead, expatriate salaries, and projects unrelated to Haiti, leaving the intended beneficiaries without the promised assistance.
+The plaintiffs claim that significant portions of the funds were used for personal gain, administrative overhead, expatriate salaries, and projects unrelated to Haiti, leaving the intended beneficiaries without the promised assistance.
 They allege that while the organization raised substantial donations by showcasing images of suffering Haitians, it failed to deliver on promises to rebuild homes, schools, and hospitals, and to provide essential services such as clean water and medical care.

 “The Defendants misused the funds to pay exorbitant, unjustified salaries to their CEOs and executives, enabling them to live extravagant lifestyles while the intended beneficiaries of the donations suffered from hunger, poverty, and disease,” the lawsuit states.